gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 # Let the Yak Shaving Begin

 The first step, as always, is to get some data to work with.
 Parsing the debug outputs from various routers seemed like a recipe for disaster, so instead I did a little yak-shaving.
-I went back to a half-finished project BGP daemon I’d started writing years ago into a working state.
+I went back to a half-finished project BGP daemon I’d started writing years ago and got it into a working state.
 The result is **[bgpsee](https://github.com/gregfoletta/bgpsee)**, a multi-threaded BGP peering tool for the CLI.
-Once peered with another router, all the BGP messages like OPENs, KEEPALIVES, and most importantly UPDATEs, are parsed and output as JSON.
+Once peered with another router, all the BGP messages - OPENs, KEEPALIVES, and most importantly UPDATEs - are parsed and output as JSON.

 For example, heres one of the BGP updates from the dataset we’re working with in this article: